ryanbourdais/Natty_Predictor/README.txt

 - algos.py, where all the ML algorithms are written
 - ESPN Data.xlsx, where data was manually scraped from ESPN.com

--Ryan
--In algo.py, the algorithms run are Decision Tree, Naive-Bayes, K-Nearest Neighbors
+-To use this project, you will need the pandas package, matplotlib and sklearn packages.
+-Run algos.py.
+-The output will be the W/L ratio predicted by each ML algorithm we used, followed by the accuracy.
+-Followed by a visualization of the algorithms predictions.
+-The models we used were: Decision Tree, Naive-Bayes and K-Nearest Neighbors.